 2018 2016

-Active plan members 22 21
+Active plan members Inactive plan members or beneficiaries currently receiving 22 21

-Inactive plan members or beneficiaries currently receiving benefit payments 3 3
+benefit payments 3 3

 Total Plan Members 25 24

 Actuarial assumptions and other inputs.
-The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-2019 2018 Actuarial valuation date Measurement date of net pension liability (asset) June 30,2018 June 30, 2018 June 30, 2016 June 30, 2017 Actuarial cost method Discount rate Inflation Entry age 3.62% 2.50% Entry age 3.56% 2.75% Mortality rate table Based on assumptions for Public Agency Miscellaneous members published in the December 2017 CalPERS Experience Study.
+2020 2019 Actuarial valuation date Measurement date of net pension liability (asset) June 30, 2018 June 30, 2019 June 30, 2018 June 30, 2018 Actuarial cost method Discount rate Inflation Entry age 3.13% 2.50% Entry age 3.62% 2.50% Mortality rate table 1 Based on assumptions for Public Agency Miscellaneous members published in the December 2017 CalPERS Experience Study.
 Based on assumptions for Public Agency Miscellaneous members published in the December 2017 CalPERS Experience Study.
 Healthcare cost trend rate 6.90% for 2019, gradually decreasing over several decades to an ultimate rate of 4.00% in 2076 and later years.
-6.80% for 2017, gradually decreasing to an ultimate rate of 4.40% in 2075 and later.
+6.90% for 2019, gradually decreasing over several decades to an ultimate rate of 4.00% in 2076 and later years.
 Increases in direct subsidy Assumed to increase with healthcare trend rates.
 The flat dollar direct subsidy amount is assumed to increase with general inflation.
-Assumed to increase by their actual increases of 1.43% for fiscal year beginning 2016 and 2.75% thereafter.
+Assumed to increase with healthcare trend rates.
+The flat dollar direct subsidy amount is assumed to increase with general inflation.